 North Region: In the north region the concrete is sealed to protect from the long cold winters with lots of snow and ice.
 Extensive cold and snow over concrete will cause the concrete to crack due to the humidity inside the concrete freezing and expanding.
-Also using deicers and snow melters will eventually allow unfrozen water to reach the rebar inside of the concrete and create rust and fracturing.
-Other factor is ground heaving.
+Also using deicers and snow melters can eventually allow unfrozen water to reach the rebar inside of the concrete and create rust and fracturing.
+It is important to use a snow and ice melter with a very low refreezing temperature to prevent this freeze-thaw damage.
+Another factor is ground heaving.
 When the humid ground below the concrete gets too cold and freezes, it will heave and potentially break the concrete.
 The sealer will prevent many of these problems because it reduces the amount of water the concrete absorbs and helps keep the ground below the slab dry.

 South Region: In the South we seal concrete to protect from the extreme heat exposure.
 When concrete gets very hot it expands and the humidity in the ground below the concrete starts evaporating through the concrete.
 This evaporation through the concrete draws the salts from the ground and from the concrete to the surface.
 They show up as efflorescence which is white or the color of the local ground from brownish to yellowish color and can create permanent staining of the concrete.
 Another factor in the southern region is the numerous freeze/thaw cycles during winter which stress the concrete by expansion and contraction creating spalling and cracks.
 Sealing the concrete closes the pores in the concrete and reduces the negative impacts of these effects.